Hubear-MUC/Class-Usage/readme.txt

-ClassUsage 1.2
+ClassUsage 2.0
 --------------

-First usage of the class concept within this project of knowledge regaining in coding.
+To make the program able to do user interaction the previously developed destructor had to be modified to this:

-1   class a
+1  number::~number()
 2  {
-3   public:
+3    out(c+d);
-4   int a,b;
-5   };
-6
-7   a o;int r;
-8
-9   main()
-10  {
-11  r=o.a+o.b;
-12  }
+4  }

+The previous version with the  return() - statement caused too much consumption of code space which was intended to be saved.

 Usage:

+Just invoke the program.

+As the addition- programs done earlier it will ask you for two numbers by using a prompt (in :) and then add them together.

+The result will be shown with an output- prompt (out :)

-The usage and the working of this program are very simple.
-In fact it is just a replica of the addition- programs published earlier.
+The special thing of this program is the usage of a class which contains the data fields for storing the two numbers.

-Just set breakpoints at lines 10 and 12 and run the program.

-Then set the variables

-  o.a

-and

-  o.b

-to the values that should be added together.

-Mind that this addition just can be done with integer- numbers due to the limited code space.

-continue the program to the breakpoint at line 12 and examine the result in variable r.

-The speciality of this program is that the numbers were stored inside an object, not just in simple variables.

-Still there is no implementation of a method doing the actual calculation because the new code space was rather used to make the code readable more easy.
-This method should be implemented in a later version of the program.
+The input routine for asking for the two input- numbers is done by the constructor, the output by the destructor, so indeed a complete usage of a class is implemented.

 Version history
 ---------------

+Version 2.0

+New implementation of usage of a class and its object.
+Implemented user interaction to make the usag of a debugger for working with the program obsolete.

 Version 1.2